-Mets are finalizing a one-year deal for Michael Wacha
+Mets are finalizing a one-year deal for Michael Wacha - HardballTalk

 SAN DIEGO — The Mets lost Zack Wheeler to free agency and the Phillies, so they need some pitching.
 Michael Wacha is a pitcher, and Joel Sherman of the New York Post reports that the Mets are finalizing a one year deal for him.
+Jon Heyman says it’ll be a one-year, $3 million deal with a chance for him to make $10 million if he hits incentives.

 Wacha, 28, ended last season with a right shoulder strain.
 Before that he posted a 4.76 ERA, 104/55 K/BB ratio and 1.56 WHIP over 126.2 innings.
 He was moved to the bullpen for five appearances along the way.